 Almost a decade spent of clinical studies underlining the claims of our product

-Isothiocyanates are unstable and quickly decaying natural compounds found in living cruciferous vegetables such as broccoli sprouts, which when ingested, deliver effects such as decreased oxidative stress as well as lowered lactate and stabilized glucose levels, during sub-maximal workouts.
+Isothiocyanates are unstable and quickly decaying natural compounds found in living cruciferous vegetables such as broccoli sprouts, which when ingested, deliver effects such as decreased oxidative stress as well as lowered lactate, during sub-maximal workouts.

 Over seven years of research at Karolinska Institutet (KI) and the Swedish School of Sport and Health Sciences (GIH) in Stockholm, has resulted in successful stabilisation of isothiocyanates, enabling production of a potent performance drink equivalent of 3 kilograms of freshly harvested broccoli.